Robert Ito Bio

 As a young man, he was privileged to study Shorin Ryu under the legendary Chosin Chibana Sensei.
 Later, he studied Shorin Ryu and Kobudo under Fumio Nagaishi Sensei, Eisuke Akamine Sensei, Katsuya Miyahira Sensei, and Shuguro Nakazato Sensei.
 He also trained diligently in the Chinese Martial Arts and studied Tong Long Tai Chi in Hong Kong with Sifu Kung Quan Wai, Wu Tai Chi in San Francisco with Mr. Wai, Yui Sing; Northern Style Kung Fu with Sifu Bob Louie; and Southern Style Kung Fu with Sifu Y.C.
 Wong and Sifu Norman Jew.
 In 2001, he became a student of Sifu John Chang, from Indonesia.

 As a resident of San Francisco, Mr. Lee could be found each morning in Golden Gate Park, rising early, meditating, working out daily and teaching the serious devotees that sought him out.
 He retained a vigorous training schedule until the ripe age of 86.
-He enjoyed traveling to Hawaii and Florida to and visit students, friends and family.
+He enjoyed traveling to Hawaii and Florida to visit students, friends and family.

 Below are pictures of Mr. Lee and Ann sharing their time at White Tiger activities.
 We will miss him.
+The stories Mr. Lee shared with me about these masters, gave me insight into their traditional philosophies and spirit of intent.
+Mr. Lee emphasized the tradition of earning your way in life.

 Robert Ito, Renshi's technical teacher on the study of the human body’s physics of motion in the martial arts.